1. States and events

 In contrast a state describes a sustained situation, e.g. drive X is online.
 In order to observe the state of something, the monitoring system must regularly poll it.
 As the example shows, in monitoring it is often possible to choose to work with events or with states.

-The Checkmk Monitoring System can accommodate both states and events, but, where the choice is available, always prioritize state-based monitoring.
+Checkmk can accommodate both states and events, but, where the choice is available, always prioritize state-based monitoring.
 The reason for this lies in the numerous advantages of this method.
 Some of these are:

-- Regular checking in a fixed time-frame enables the capturing of performance data.
+- Regular checking in a fixed time-frame enables the capturing of performance data to record their time history.

 - Checkmk itself can control the rate at which states are polled.
 There is no risk of an event storm in global error situations.